neilbaldwin/TOUCH-KNOBS/README.md

 #### Knob SHADOW1 and SHADOW2 Components

-In order to render a pseudo-3D look to the knobs there are two objects, SHADOW1 and SHADOW2 that are basically darker versions of the body object that have their Y position offset to make the knob look taller.
+In order to render a pseudo-3D look to the knobs there are two objects, SHADOW1 and SHADOW2 inside the TOUCH-KNOB group that are basically darker versions of the body object that have their Y position offset to make the knob look taller.
 The size, position and color of these is calculated at run-time.

 ## Knob Customisation